cloudposse/atmos/website/docs/tutorials/atmos-component-migrations-in-yaml.md

 ---
-title: Component migrations in yaml
+title: Atmos component migrations in YAML config
 sidebar_label: migration
-description: "Learn how to migrate an Atmos yaml component to a new name or to use the metadata inheritance."
+description: "Learn how to migrate an Atmos component to a new name or to use the `metadata.inheritance`."
 ---

 ## Migrate component from using deprecated key `component` to use `metadata.inherits`